grantjenks/python-sortedcontainers/docs/introduction.rst

     >>> l == range(10)
     True

-SortedList adds two more functions to the list api, :ref:`islice
+SortedList adds two more functions to the list API: :ref:`islice
 <SortedList.islice>` and :ref:`irange <SortedList.irange>`.
 Each returns an
-iterator and slices the SortedList; `islice` according to traditional Python slicing rules, `start` to `stop`, inclusive and exclusive respectively; and `irange` from the `minimum` to `maximum`, both inclusive by default.
+iterator and slices the SortedList: `islice` according to traditional Python slicing rules, `start` to `stop`, inclusive and exclusive respectively; and `irange` from the `minimum` to `maximum`, both inclusive by default.
 Each method also accepts a `reverse` argument so that items are yielded from the